CrowdHailer/eyg-lang/NOTES.md

 - Tuples need brackets to show tuples in tuples
 - Deliberatly don't have mutliline strings they come from files etc
+- Need to keep focus on editor root to pick up key press

 m for metadata
 call this AST, node -> Expression get_element -> get_node position -> path p:1,2 -> code:1,2 ast.